esimov/simplexnoise.js/README.md

 ```
 node app.js
 ```
-in the console.
-After this you can run the experiment from the browser by typing `localhost:3000`.
+After this you can access the server from the browser by typing `localhost:3000`.

 Another way is to run `index.html` directly.